 |Around The World In A Day is the seventh full-length studio album by Prince, and the second to be credited to Prince and the Revolution.
 It was released worldwide in April 1985, just ten months after the release of Prince and the Revolution’s best-selling album, Purple Rain.
 It was the first release of any kind on Prince’s own Paisley Park Records, a subsidiary of Warner Bros.

-The album was mostly recorded between January and December 1984, although Raspberry Beret had first been recorded in 1982 (it was re-recorded in August 1984).
+The album was mostly recorded between January and December 1984, although Raspberry Beret had first been recorded in 1982 (it was re-recorded in September 1984).
 Pop Life was the first new recording for the album, recorded in February 1984.
-Temptation was recorded at some point in Spring 1984, although further recording followed in December 1984.
-Three of the album's nine tracks had been recorded by Prince prior to the release of Purple Rain, therefore.

 The album produced four commercially-released singles, Raspberry Beret, Paisley Park (in Europe, Australia and Japan only), Pop Life and America, although no single was released prior to the album, as an artistic statement by Prince following the huge commercialism of Purple Rain.